DIY Lip Balm: How To Make Your Own + 3 Lip Balm Recipes To Switch It Up

 Whether you're partial to a beachy, coconut lip salve or sugary-sweet balm, you'll first need a base recipe you can layer in your fun variations.
 The good news?
 You can find all of these ingredients in your kitchen.
 Here's what you'll need:

 - Oil: For lip balms, oils are key.
-While there's no shortage of options to use, the most common players are olive oil, sunflower oil, coconut oil, and jojoba oil.
+While there's no shortage of options to use, the most common players are olive oil, sunflower oil, coconut oil, moringa seed oil, and jojoba oil.
 Each has its own unique benefits: Coconut oil, for one, is a great emollient, and it's high in lauric and linoleic acid (some good-for-you fatty acids).
 Olive oil, another great emollient, is high in oleic acid (another fatty acid of note), says cosmetic chemist and founder of BeautyStat, Ron Robinson.
+Moringa seed oil is high in antioxidants and offers a lighter texture.

 - Butter: This is what'll give your lip balm its quintessential structure and give your lips the dose of moisture they need.
 Again, choose your own adventure here: Marisa Plescia, research scientist at clean beauty e-tailer NakedPoppy, suggests shea butter or cocoa butter, as they have an extra-creamy consistency (not to mention some better-for-you antioxidant properties).
 Robinson agrees: He notes that shea butter, in particular, is high in fatty acids, like oleic and stearic acids.

-- Wax: You'll need a wax, like beeswax (or candelilla wax or carnauba wax, for vegan options) to harden the lip balm formula and help it withstand some heat; that keeps your lip balm from melting in your back pocket as soon as it gets warm.
+- Wax: You'll need a wax, like beeswax, candelilla, sunflower, or carnauba wax (the latter three for vegan options) to harden the lip balm formula and help it withstand some heat; that keeps your lip balm from melting in your back pocket as soon as it gets warm.
 Be mindful, Plescia says, of the melt point of the wax you choose.
 Carnauba wax, for example, "has the highest melt point and thus will give you a very hard lip balm if used at high levels," she advises.

 How to make your own lip balm.